 Once the brackets are installed, that's kind of it for the heavy labour.
 The rest is just dressing.
 Place the rods into the brackets and extend them, evenly distributing the clip rings onto the rods as you go.
 Use the corner brackets to join the rods above each corner of the foot of the bed.

-I used the Aina linen curtain panels from Ikea as my bed hangings.
+I used extra-long linen curtain panels as my bed hangings.
 I didn't even bother hemming them because I love how they puddle on the floor.
 In the cooler weather I layer on velvet ready-made drapery panels, adding them around the outside and clipping them with the linen ones so that the linen ones act like a lining for the velvet ones.
 It creates a wonderful cocooning effect that's very cosy.
 On bitterly cold nights I even draw the curtains closed.